AdityaCoppisetti/keylouder/journal.md

 so basically each switch is now unique since it has a unique value . for example switch one is wired so that when pressed it'll be - row1 and column 1. and for switch 2 it'll be row2 and column1

+okay so using this idea we make the full schematic for the needed 61 keys ( because its 60%)